- The roundup serves ecological and environmental purposes.

 Details: This 71,000 acre State Park with it's of lush forests, quiet and serene meadows and majestic mountains provide food and shelter for nearly 1,500 buffalo.

 To control the size of the park's bison population, a portion of the herd is sold at the annual Buffalo Auction, the third Saturday in November.
-Those animals chosen to be sold are retained in the corrals, while the remainder of the herd is turned back out into the park.
+Those animals chosen to be sold are retained in the corrals, while the remainder of the head is turned back out into the park.
 The revenue received from this auction remains in the park and comprises a portion of the park's annual operating budget.

 The Custer State Park Buffalo Roundup is open for public viewing.